Witness Post: Joe Campanella

 Play with HEART:

-Campy’s father, Joseph Arthur Campanella, grew up in Ohio and he was a great athlete and talented football player in high school.
+Campy’s father, Joseph Arthur Campanella, grew up in Ohio and he was a great athlete and talented football player at Cathedral Latin High School in Cleveland.
 He went on to play outstanding football for the Buckeye’s at Ohio State.
-He finished second in the voting for the 1952 Outland Trophy, given annually to the Best Lineman in the country.
+In his senior year he finished second in the voting for the 1952 Outland Trophy, given annually to the Best Lineman in the country.
 That year the award was given to Maryland’s defensive tackle, Dick Modzelewski.
 Campanella was drafted in the third round of the illustrious NFL class of ‘52.
 He was picked to play defensive line for the Cleveland Browns.
 As a home state player, Campanella received some great recognition.
 In 1954, however, with one child in the house and another on the way, he was traded to the Baltimore Colts.

 Campanella consistently proved to be a reliable mid-game substitute and occasional starter as a defensive lineman and nose-guard for the Colts in an era known for its tough line play.
 Campanella was not All-Pro, but through those six seasons he made hundreds of tackles, he recovered fumbles, and he made three interceptions – a rarity among defensive linemen.
 He was described by his teammates as a quiet leader on his teams.
 When you add in all of those preseason and postseason practices and scrimmages, six seasons can cause a lot of wear and tear on a man’s body.